Biography

 Book Reviewing

-I have reviewed over 750 books on a wide range of literature: novels, short story collections, poetry, biographies, non-fiction of diverse subjects, books for children, and books for young adults.
+I have reviewed over 900 books on a wide range of literature: novels, short story collections, poetry, non-fiction of diverse subjects, biographies, memoirs, books for children, and books for young adults.
 To read any of my reviews, visit my author page on Goodreads.

 .